Clubmoss family (Lycopodiaceae)

 Cultivation: Fan Clubmoss is very difficult to cultivate in the garden.
 Transplants are rarely successful, and the development of mature plants from spores is very slow (taking perhaps 20 years).
 During its sexual phase, this species develops underground and requires the presence of appropriate fungi.
 It prefers a somewhat acidic soil that is sandy or rocky, dappled sunlight to light shade, and well-drained conditions.

 Faunal Associations: Very little is known about floral-faunal relationships for clubmosses.
 Because the foliage contains toxic alkaloids, it is usually avoided by mammalian herbivores.
-Colonies of Fan Clubmoss and other large clubmosses provide nesting habitat for the Nashville Warbler and probably other ground-nesting songbirds.
+Colonies of Fan Clubmoss and other large clubmosses provide nesting habitat for the Nashville Warbler and probably other ground-nesting songbirds (Harrison, 1979).

-Photographic Location: An upland deciduous woodland at Turkey Run State Park in west-central Indiana.
+Photographic Location: An upland deciduous woodland at Turkey Run State Park in west-central Indiana, and an upland deciduous woodland at Walnut Point State Park in Douglas County, Illinois.